 The above are only a few suggestions for safer driving in poor weather.
 Sometimes, the best thing to do is use common sense.
 If you don’t have to be on the road, and the weather is bad, it’s better to stay home.

-Proving Liability In An Inclement Weather Accident
+Proving Liability In An Inclement Weather Accident in Chicago

 Drivers who choose to get on the road during bad weather are responsible for safely operating their vehicles.
 That means not only taking such precautions like those above but avoiding negligent behavior even more stridently than normal.
 Speeding, for example, is already dangerous.
 But speed plus weather can be a deadly combination.